-There has been a link made between human happiness and human productivity in University of Warwick’s ‘Happiness and Productivity‘.
-A team of economists lead by Andrew Oswald leading authority on the relationship between economics and mental health research has suggested a clear links between workers’ cheerfulness and their productivity.
+There has been a link made between human happiness and human productivity in the University of Warwick’s ‘Happiness and Productivity.
+A team of economists led by Andrew Oswald leading authority on the relationship between economics and mental health research has suggested a clear link between workers’ cheerfulness and their productivity.

 Happiness makes people 12% more productive.
 Bad events can be associated with low performance and the effect is large; greater than 10%.
 Suggesting we work more effectively, more creatively, and collaboratively with other team members when we have a happy work life.

-The vast majority of people doesn’t enjoy their work with only 13% of Employees Are Engaged at Work. leaving the vast majority who do not enjoy work!
+The vast majority of people don’t enjoy their work with only 13% of Employees Are Engaged at Work. leaving the vast majority who do not enjoy work!